Forensic Science MSc

 This course is accredited by the Chartered Society of Forensic Sciences

-Accredited by the Chartered Society of Forensic Sciences.
+The MSc Forensic Science course is accredited by The Chartered Society of Forensic Sciences.

 Modules